-Share your knowledge and experience with your neighbors and others in the community age 58 of 66
+Share your knowledge and experience with your neighbors and others in the community

 The things you learn along the way can be helpful to others who are just starting out.
 Engaging with your neighbors to help them understand makes us all more aware.